hraberg/foil/README.md

 * Local type deduction via the `auto` keyword.
 * Lambdas, including closures.
-* Mix of static and on-demand typing by refinement via templates.
+* Mix of static and on-demand typing of function signatures by refinement via templates.
 This makes it possible to omit specifying many non-local types as well.
 * Smart pointers for managing memory via RIAA.
 * Mutable containers (collections) via STL.

-The compiler is written in Clojure, and the language is read using tools.reader, which implies its source compatible with Clojure.
+The compiler is written in Clojure, and the language is read using `tools.reader`, which implies that Foil is source compatible with Clojure.
 Statements are wrapped into lambdas when necessary to become expressions.
-The compiler is single pass and there's no IR yet, in directly generates C++ as it walks the s-expression tree.
+The compiler is single pass and there's no IR yet, and it directly generates C++ as it walks the s-expression tree.

 Macros are implemented via a multi-method.
 There are a few special